gcc-mirror/gcc/gcc/config/aarch64/aarch64.md

 ;; along with GCC; see the file COPYING3.
 If not see ;; <http://www.gnu.org/licenses/>.

-;; Code organisation:
+;; Code organization:
 ;
-;; The lines of is an instruction is aarch64, simd, sve, sve2, or sme are ;; a little blurry.
+;; The taxonomic lines dividing instructions into aarch64, simd, sve, sve2, ;; and sme are perhaps a little non-obvious.
 ;;
-;; Therefore code is organised by the following rough principles:
+;; The code is organized by the following rough principles:
 ;;
-;; - aarch64.md: For shared parts of the architecture (such as defining ;;     registers and constants) and for instructions that operate on non-SIMD ;;     registers.
+;; - aarch64.md for shared parts of the architecture (such as defining ;;     registers and constants) and for instructions that operate on ;;     general-purpose registers.
-;; - aarch64-simd.md: For instructions that operate on non-scaling SIMD ;;     registers.
+;; - aarch64-simd.md for instructions that operate on Advanced SIMD ;;     registers.
-;; - aarch64-sve.md for SVE instructions that are pre SVE2.
+;; - aarch64-sve.md for the baseline SVE instructions which predate SVE2 and
+;;     SME.
-;; - aarch64-sme.md for any scalable SIMD instruction that is incompatible with ;;     non-streaming mode.
-This usually means it uses the ZA or ZT register.
+;; - aarch64-sve2.md for any scalable SIMD instruction that is enabled by an ;;     SVE2+ or SME+ extension and doesn't directly touch SME state (such as ZA, ;;     or ZT0) and only involves regular SVE vectors and predicates.
-;; - aarch64-sve2.md for any scalable SIMD instruction that either is ;;     streaming compatible, or theoretically could be later.
+;; - aarch64-sme.md for any scalable SIMD instruction that is clearly ;;     streaming mode only.
+This usually means it uses the ZA or ZT0 register ;;     or other SME state.

 ;; Register numbers
 (define_constants